The Pareto principle in Sports and Economics in view of Runs Scored by Batters in the Indian Premier League: Income and wealth inequality in terms of IPL data

 \subsection{Change of wealth inequality over time}

-Wealth is not limited upto a certain period of time.
+Wealth is not limited up to a certain period of time.
 It grows over time.
-Cumulative run which indicates wealth of a batter also increases as batters plays more and more seasons.
-So, if we consider cumulative run upto more and more IPL seasons, we can also study how inequality changes with growing wealth.
+Cumulative runs which indicates wealth of a batter also increases as batters plays more and more seasons.
+So, if we consider cumulative runs up to more and more IPL seasons, we can also study how inequality changes with growing wealth.
 At first we choose two consecutive sessions.
 Out of total 18 seasons, one can choose two consecutive seasons in 17 different ways and there are 17 pairs of $g$ and $k$.
 One can find how $g$ changes with each different choice of consecutive sessions in Fig.\ref{fig3}.
-In Fig.\ref{fig3}A, we have shown how $g$ varies for 18 different choices if we consider cumulative run upto 1 season only as discussed earlier.
-Fig.\ref{fig3}B represents the present case, i.e., how $g$ varies with 17 different choices of consecutive season if we consider cumulative run upto 2 consecutive seasons.
-As we consider more and more successive seasons, number of different choice of considering seasons becomes lower as total number od IPL seasons played till now is 18.
-Fig.\ref{fig3}C to Fig.\ref{fig3}F represents the same if we consider cumulative run upto 3, 4, 5 and 6 consecutive sessions.
-In Fig.\ref{fig3}G, we have plotted variation of wealth inequality in terms of $g$ with cumulative run upto 7, 8 and 9 consecutive seasons.
-Different colour bar above 7 represents value of $g$ for different choices of 7 consecutive seasons. the same has been shown above 8 and 9.
-As with increasing seasons variation in $g$ with different choices decreases, so instead of plotting three different graphs as earlier cases, the same has been shown in one graph.
-Following the same technique we have calculated and plotted wealth inequality in terms of the Gini index considering cumulative runs upto 10, 11 and 12 consecutive seasons in Fig.\ref{fig3}H. Here also different colour bars above 10 represents values of $g$ for different choice of considering 10 consecutive seasona.
-The same has been shown for 11 and 12 consecutive sessions in the same plot.
-In the last plot of Fig.\ref{fig3}, i.e. in Fig.\ref{fig3}I, We have plotted the wealth inequality considering the cumulative run made by batters in 13, 14, 15, 16, 17 and 18 consecutive IPL seasons.
+In Fig.\ref{fig3}A, we have shown how $g$ varies for 18 different choices if we consider cumulative runs up to 1 season only as discussed earlier.
+Fig.\ref{fig3}B represents the present case, i.e., how $g$ varies with 17 different choices of consecutive season if we consider cumulative runs up to 2 consecutive seasons.
+As we consider more and more successive seasons, number of different choice of considering seasons becomes lower as total number of IPL seasons played till now is 18.
+Fig.\ref{fig3}C to Fig.\ref{fig3}F represent the same if we consider cumulative runs up to 3, 4, 5 and 6 consecutive sessions.
+In Fig.\ref{fig3}G, we have plotted variation of wealth inequality in terms of $g$ with cumulative runs up to 7, 8 and 9 consecutive seasons.
+Different colour bar above 7 represent value of $g$ for different choices of 7 consecutive seasons.
+The same rule has been followed for season 8 and 9.
+As with increasing seasons variation in $g$ with different choices decreases, so instead of plotting three different graphs as earlier cases, we have shown them in one graph.
+Following the same technique we have calculated and plotted wealth inequality in terms of the Gini index considering cumulative runs up to 10, 11 and 12 consecutive seasons in Fig.\ref{fig3}H. Here also different colour bars above 10 represent values of $g$ for different choice of considering 10 consecutive seasons.
+We followed the same for 11 and 12 consecutive sessions in the same plot.
+In the last plot of Fig.\ref{fig3}, i.e. in Fig.\ref{fig3}I, We have plotted the wealth inequality considering the cumulative runs made by batters in 13, 14, 15, 16, 17 and 18 consecutive IPL seasons.
 The numbers along the x-axis denotes the successive seasons we have considered and the different colour bars above them denotes value of $g$ for different choices of consecutive seasons out of total 18 IPL seasons.
 These plots describes how $g$ value fluctuates for different choices under a specific successive IPL seasons considered.